JakeSteam/blog-programming/_drafts/2024-03-08-lego-junkbot-files-and-director-tips.md

 1. **Search for developer names**.
 For example, I know a "Peter" worked on my project, so [searching for his name](https://github.com/search?q=repo%3AJakeSteam%2Fjunkbot-code+peter&type=code) finds lots of files / text involving him, like draft levels.
 2. **Search for expletives / emotion words**.
 Words like "[shit](https://github.com/search?q=repo%3AJakeSteam%2Fjunkbot-code+shit&type=code)", "hate", "awful", "sucks" might find hidden text buried away in game files.
 It's how I found the internal level name "Shit Stormsof Floaters"!
 3. **Search for comments**.
 Searching for your language's comment syntax (e.g. `--` or `#comment` for Lingo) might find clues like [debugging log text](https://github.com/search?q=repo%3AJakeSteam%2Fjunkbot-code+%23comment&type=code).
 4. **Skim the assets**.
-You'll almost certainly find unused audio and image assets within the game files, and these can be easy to identify since you won't recognise them.
+You'll almost certainly find unused audio and image assets within the game files, and these can be easy to identify since you won't recognise them from gameplay.
 5. **Actually reading the code**.
 The final step!
 Skimming over the code will help you find any disabled functionality (e.g. Junkbot has a hidden level editor).

 ## Community